srikar-iyer/DatathonNYUxCBRE/README.md

 Link to dataset - https://drive.google.com/drive/folders/1mcrTbJMYEaPSnM5Q1o6_RC8A27pgou_W

-### Objective
-The main objective of this project is to understand and predict the progress of warehouse construction over time.
-By analyzing satellite imagery of warehouses and utilizing relevant data such as square footage and progress stages, the project seeks to provide insights into when warehouses are expected to be completed.

 ### Approach
 ### CNN Model Training:
 Train CNN models to predict warehouse progress stages from satellite imagery.